Our Investment strategy

 Gross and Net Income

-The achievement of the target income required from the Investment Strategy will be closely monitored as part of the Council’s budget monitoring process.
+The achievement of the target income required from the Investment Strategy will be closely monitored as part of our budget monitoring process.

 Operating Costs